connieliu0/connieportfolio/posts/startups.md

 The first startup I worked at (raised 10M series A after internship)!
 I shipped the reporting system and worked on a speculative product proposal centered around vegan communities leading design synthesis or 50+ survey responses and 8 interviews.

+Read the case study [here](https://old.connie-liu.me/#/abillion)

 ![abillion](startups/startup%201.png)

 # NIH (2020)

 For the Fall of 2020 I was selected to be part of the 37 person [Civic Digital Fellowship](https://www.codingitforward.com/civic-digital-fellowship) cohort (10% acceptance rate).
 The fellowship is a paid internship for student technologists to solve pressing problems in federal agencies and foray into civic tech.

-For my project, I was tasked with creating an education section geared towards the public for the National Institute of Biomedical Imaging and Bioengineering's [Interagency Modeling and Analysis Group Wiki](https://www.imagwiki.nibib.nih.gov/).
+For my project, I was tasked with creating an education section geared towards the public for the National Institute of Biomedical Imaging and Bioengineering's Interagency Modeling and Analysis Group Wiki.

+Read the case study [here](https://old.connie-liu.me/#/NIH)

 ![nih](startups/startup%202.png)